LayanAlrouji/XOR-Shift-Rotate-Encryption-Algorithm/README.md

 ---

-## 🔑 Phase 2: Mention whether will you use the keys or not in your algorithm, and If you will use keys, explain how to generate the keys.
+## 🔑 Phase 2: Mention whether will you use the keys or not in your algorithm, and If you will use keys, explain how to generate the keys, and then display the generated keys.

+Yes,
+The user enters the key as a string directly.
+This enables users to select their preferred key.

+Code:
+        // Input the key:
+        System.out.print("Enter a STRING key: ");
+        String key = scanner.nextLine();

+        // Convert the key character to binary char keyChar = key.charAt(i % key.length());
+         String keyBit = String.format("%8s", Integer.toBinaryString(keyChar)).replace(' ', '0');
+         char xoredBit = (binaryMessage.charAt(i) == keyBit.charAt(i % 8)) ?
+'0' : '1';

 ---

-## 🖥️ Phase 3: Display the generated keys.
+## 🖥️ Phase 3: Display the plain text, Encrypt your name, Display the cipher text.

+---

+## ⛓️ Phase 4: Apply hash function to achieve integrity.

+---

+## 🔓 Phase 5: Decrypt the cipher text to get the plaintext.